In today's post we will continue that theme, however, we will do so as we consider a new book about the Vietnam War.

 The title is taken from an order given to the U.S. forces who slaughtered more than 500 Vietnamese civilians in the notorious My Lai massacre of 1968.
 Drawing on interviews in Vietnam and a trove of previously unknown U.S. government documents — including internal military investigations of alleged war crimes in Vietnam — Turse argues that U.S. atrocities in Vietnam were not just isolated incidents, but "the inevitable outcome of deliberate policies, dictated at the highest levels of the military."(Democracy Now, emphasis added).
 Another unabashed, raw, to the point, and shocking review has this to say:

 Americans have long been taught that events such as the notorious My Lai massacre were isolated incidents in the Vietnam War, carried out by "a few bad apples."
 But as award‑winning journalist and historian Nick Turse demonstrates in this groundbreaking investigation, violence against Vietnamese noncombatants was not at all exceptional during the conflict.
-Rather, it was pervasive and systematic, the predictable consequence of orders to "kill anything that moves."(McMillian, emphasis added).
-The reviews go on and on with the same story (use "the google" with "book kill anything that moves").
+Rather, it was pervasive and systematic, the predictable consequence of orders to "kill anything that moves."(McMillian, emphasis added[the publisher 'lost' the page, so the link is now to The Wayback Machine copy]).
+A review asks another interesting question about the issue:

 Drawing on more than a decade of research in secret Pentagon files and extensive interviews with American veterans and Vietnamese survivors, Turse reveals for the first time how official policies resulted in millions of innocent civilians killed and wounded.
 In shocking detail, he lays out the workings of a military machine that made crimes in almost every major American combat unit all but inevitable.